 Easy-grip base and handle

 This three-piece set of bowls welcomes your hand mixer, with deep bowls that minimize splashing and a handle on each bowl that’s easy to hang onto with one hand while you’re using the mixer in your other hand.
-The bowls are made from durable plastic that won’t crack or break with normal use, and they a rubbery bottom that won’t slide on your kitchen counter.
+The bowls are made from durable plastic that won’t crack or break with normal use, and they feature a rubbery bottom that won’t slide on your kitchen counter.

 Best Metal: FineDine Premium Stainless Steel Mixing Bowls